-- ■NOTE: Whenever a part is worn excessively, cracked, or damaged in any way, replacement is necessarv. - 1.
-Inspect the thermostat for corrosion or spring damage. - 2.
+radiator to the INOTE: Whenever a part is worn excessively, cracked, www.mymowerplane...

+- 1. Inspect the thermostat for corrosion or spring damage. - 2.
 Using the following procedure, inspect the thermostat for proper operation. - A. Suspend the thermostat in a container filled with water. - B. Heat the water and monitor the temperature with a thermometer. - C. The thermostat should start to open at 71-86° C (160-187° F). - D. If the thermostat does not open, it must be replaced. - 3.
-Inspect all coolant hoses, connections, and clamps for deterioration, cracks, and wear. - ■NOTE: All coolant hoses and clamps should be replaced every four years or 4000 miles.
+Inspect all coolant hoses, connections, and clamps for deterioration, cracks, and wear.

+■NOTE: All coolant hoses and clamps should be replaced every four years or 4000 miles.